Sustainability

 However, swimwear poses a few unique challenges.
 Because of hygiene considerations, it cannot be easily donated or sold as second hand.
 Once it’s used, right now, the only way to get rid of a swimsuit is to dispose of it.

-Be Good to the Earth, We’ve Only Got One
+Be Good To The Earth, We’ve Only Got One

 What we can do is use recycled fabrics to make your swimming costumes, and also ensure it can be worn as long as possible so you can replace five cheap bathing suits with 1-2 good ones.
 The raw material for our swimwear is waste plastic, such as single-use water bottles and ECONYL® regenerated nylon fibres derived from carpeting and ghost fishing nets.
 These are fishing nets left behind in the oceans by fishing boats, either intentionally or accidentally.
 Experts have estimated that there are roughly 640,000 tonnes of these nets currently in our ocean, accounting for 10% of the total ocean plastic.
 This is dangerous as marine life can get caught in or ingest these nets.
 They also collect other nylon waste such as carpet fluff left over from the manufacturing process and used nylon carpeting and upholstery.